 Whom are we fooling???

-It is established that “Driving faster can cause disaster”.
-India must take some learning’s from the developed nations and revisit its traffic policies.
+It is an established that “Driving faster can cause disaster”.
+India must take some learning’s from the developed nations and revisit its traffic and automobile centric policies.

 Lovely Kupata is a local celebrity dog in Georgia.
 He helps kids in safely crossing the street.
 Watch the video.